Selection mechanisms in front invasion: Introduction

 Note that the equilibrium $p_+$ is a node for $c>2$ and a focus for $c<2$.
 For $c>2$, the heteroclinic does not lie in the strong stable manifold of the equilibrium $p_+$.
 The former fact depends only on the linearization, that is, on the fact that $f'(0)=1$.
-The latter fact strongly depends on the shape of the nonlinearity.
+The latter fact strongly depends on the shape of the nonlinearity, exploiting for instance sublinear growth when $f(u)=u(1-u)$: for $u>0$, $f(u)< f'(0)u$.
 In fact, when studying the Nagumo equation